inbox-hasibur/CrowdFundBD/README.md

 - Automated tier system based on upvotes

 ### 💬 Comments & Suggestions
-- Nested comment system with sorting
+- Nested comment system // with sorting
 - Idea creators can respond or implement suggestions

 ### 👔 Verified Business Panel
-- Entrepreneurs can sign up with NID + LinkedIn
+- Entrepreneurs can sign up with NID/Passport + LinkedIn
 - Provide endorsements with weighted influence
 - Option to offer mentorship (public or private)